polterguy/polterguy.github.io/documentation/magic.lambda/index.md

       string"
 ```

-Strings in Hyperlambda can be escaped with the exact same semantics as you would escape your C# strings.
+Strings in Hyperlambda can be escaped with the exact same semantics as you would escape your C# strings,
+including referencing UNICODE characters in your strings.
+Hyperlambda is _always_ serialized using UTF8,
+so you can add any UNICODE characters in your Hyperlambda you wish.

 ## Comments